 Browser as parent or baby device

-Web Companion can take the role you need at that moment.
-If the mobile app is running as the baby device, the browser can listen as the parent side.
-If the mobile app is running as the parent side, the browser can send as the baby device.
-The role is chosen when the session starts and must match the role of the paired phone.
+Web Companion can take either role.
+If the mobile app runs as the baby device, the browser listens as the parent side.
+If the mobile app runs as the parent side, the browser sends as the baby device.
+You choose the role when the session starts; it must match the paired phone.

-In Parent mode, the browser receives audio and — if enabled — video.
-In Baby mode, the browser sends audio and camera video like a baby device.
-Background behavior remains deliberately more limited in the browser than in the native app because browsers manage power, tabs, and permissions more strictly.
+In Parent mode, the browser receives audio and, if enabled, video.
+In Baby mode, it sends audio and camera video like a baby device.
+In the background, a browser is more limited than the native app because power saving, tabs, and permissions are managed more strictly.

 Why the premium app remains the gatekeeper

-The browser app does not store its own subscription and does not receive permanent infrastructure credentials.
-Instead, the premium app on your phone authorizes every web session.
-Only after that authorization does the browser receive the short-lived connection data required for this session.
+The browser app stores no subscription of its own and gets no permanent infrastructure access.
+The premium app on your phone authorizes each web session.
+Only then does the browser receive short-lived connection data for that session.

 That keeps billing simple: one premium subscription in the mobile app is enough.
 You do not need to buy anything extra on the web or manage a second membership.